|Mac Mini Repeated Video Blackouts every few Seconds with some Yamaha Receivers|

 Note: Some settings on these Yamaha receivers (including 4K output mode options) are only available via the "Advanced" setup, accessed from the front panel buttons (under the drop down cover).
 With receiver off, hold down the "Straight" button and then press power on.
 Info/settings appear on the receiver's display only - not the TV.
 Then scroll through the setup/configuration options.
 Check your Yamaha user manual's Advanced Setup topic for the exact steps.

 The above may not help, but just things that come to mind to try.
 My A2000 is set for no video processing and HDMI control is Off for both AVR and TV.
-I know someone that recently upgraded to a 3050 (2015 model w/HDMI 2.0 and HDCP 2.2) but not sure he has access to mac mini to test.
+I know someone that recently upgraded to a 3050 (2015 model w/HDMI 2.0 and HDCP 2.2 on all rear ports) but not sure he has access to mac mini to test.
 I'll ask but that's a different AVR model.
 (See update below for tests with RX-A3050 model.)
 I remember he's mentioned it seemed slow to switch inputs (TV displays no connection for a second, then syncs OK) and also mentioned it seemed slow to sync audio after changes (like fast forwarding, reverse, changing disc audio format, etc.), but loves it otherwise.

 If all else fails you could connect the Mini's HDMI to the TV and Optical audio out to the receiver.
 Another option would be trying ARC from the TV to the Receiver, with the Mini's HDMI connected to TV.
 That may result in just stereo from the Mini as it likely sees the TV has having only stereo speakers, although I've never tried it.
 (I have used ARC for TV channel audio to the receiver, but not for audio from a TV connected Mac.)